ournetworks/ournetworks.ca/2018/about.md

 Our Networks organizers have planned workshops and hosted events on network literacy and community networks as well as built mesh networks with Toronto Mesh for the past two years:

-**Benedict Lau**{:#benhylau} is a Toronto-based engineer who believes in knowledge sharing and appropriate technology principles.
-He enjoys building things that fascinate him, which on rare occasions turn out useful for other people.
-Lately he's been spending much time on mobile software and exploring the wonderful world of distributed systems.
+**Benedict Lau**{:#benhylau} is an engineer working on mobile software and mesh networks.
+He is a contributor and organizer at Toronto Mesh, currently focused on meshing with single-board computers and building deployment tools and literacy around peer-to-peer applications.

 <ul class="bio-sm-list">
  <li class="bio-sm-list-item"><a href="http://www.groundupworks.com/" target="_blank">{% include icons/link.svg %}&nbsp;groundupworks.com </a></li>